We sat down with two of UserTribe’s research specialists to learn how we address cognitive bias in our work.

 Any final thoughts on our research best practices or anything else you want to share?

 A: I think it’s just worth mentioning that here at UserTribe we focus on qualitative research.
 In some ways that leaves us more susceptible to bias as qualitative research is inherently more subjective.
-We do it because we think qualitative data gives us much greater depth of insight and provides a much richer context for understanding people.
+We do it because we think qualitative data gives us a much greater depth of insight and provides a much richer context for understanding people.